Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 In most cases, the best way to help a honey or bumble bee that can’t fly is simply to leave it be.
 While we love the idea of helping bees they aren’t pets, and human interaction can be terrifying for them.

-If you’re looking for a great way to help bees then don’t miss our amazing Bee Revival Keyring which means you’ll always be ready to help a bee in need.
+If you’re looking for a great way to help bees, don’t miss our Revive a Bee® Bee Revival Kit, which means you’ll always be ready to help a bee in need.

 Make sure you don’t miss our other short reads on bees below.